 Some of the most common problems reported that causes a substantial negative impact on people’s mental health are bullying and harassment.
+“By definition, bullying behavior implies an imbalance of power.
+The bully perceives that they are better, stronger, more socially adept, and higher on the social ladder,” explains Paul Schwartzman, LMHC, MS, DAPA.
 On a positive note, there are various actions and therapies that businesses and corporations can do to properly promote the well-being of their employees which can directly boost their productivities and returns.

 According to the World Health Organization (WHO), there are about 300 million individuals who experience depression.
 Depression is said to be the primary cause of anxiety disorders.
 If industries ignore these facts, toxic work environments can lead to mental and physical deterioration, as evidenced by absenteeism, sloppiness, and alcohol or substance abuse; whereas workplaces that advocate and support psychological health therapies are likely to reduce the said negative results.

 On the other hand, there is such a thing as workplace stigma whenever a person is said to have mental health dysfunction.
 Because employees are afraid that claiming a psychological disorder may jeopardize their employment, they become reluctant to seek medical treatment even if the industry they are working for offers psychological and physical assistance.